Mylaana/AresExpedition/README.md

 scankeepResult not being saved thus can be dodged (card 83)
 Double activation count being ignored by multiple activation option cards (18/27/43)

-potentially : All triggers (need testing them)
+potentially : All triggers (need testing them), types tested:
+    - On card played
+    - on tag played
+    - on parameter increased
+    - on forest gained
+    - on Activated card

 ## Must have for v1 :
 ### Refactoring